 In July of 2011 a blog post showed up on Rueters Wealth.
 (Now archived and off the web.)
 It’s the fourth unique piece since winter.
 I’ve commented on two.
-(Golden Girls in SmartMoney, Decades of Friendship: Retiring in One House).
+(Golden Girls in SmartMoney (no longer on line), Decades of Friendship: How the Nancys Retired).
 Then there was the Tampa Bay Online and Good Morning America.
 All these stories have been picked up by other bloggers and news outlets.
 And there are groups of volunteer community activists who are meeting and talking and hoping to find a way to encourage more people to consider sharing housing as a means to “age in place.”
 I met a pair of dynamic activists and organizers working in Cambridge and Somerville, Massachusetts.
 I encountered a press release call for a meeting in the Minden Times of Ontario, Canada.

 The Reuters article cites data from an AARP study that indicate there are 480,000 retirement age women living with non-related women to making up 130,000 Golden Girl homes.
 There are many, many more women who, if given an informed choice, might opt for this style of living .